 CDNs are the ultimate solution for large-scaled projects.
 They are designed for companies that have a lot of content to deliver and want to provide the best possible user experiences.

-Check out this article to understand how CDNs work and why they are essential for content delivery.
+Check out this article to understand how CDNs work and why they are essential for secure content delivery.

 There are a few different types of CDN to consider.